How to Have Anal Sex: 10 Easy Steps to Better Sex!

 For some people no matter what they do, bottoming still hurts.
 The best thing to do is to continue practicing on your own and learning to relax your sphincter muscles.
 Remember to breathe deeply and not to tense up.

-If you are still having problems then anal relaxants are a great way to get that extra help to loosen up a bit and make anal sex pain free.
-Anal Eze is one of the more famous products and is applied in the form of a gel.
+If you are still having problems then anal relaxants are a great way to get that extra help to loosen up a bit and make anal sex pain-free.
+Pjur Backdoor is one of the more famous products and is applied in the form of a gel.
 You can use this along with any standard lubrication to help get the relaxing effects.